 Pairing SAML Attributes with Looker User Attributes

 You can optionally use the data in your SAML attributes to automatically populate values in Looker user attributes when a user logs in.
-You set this up by pairing SAML attributes with corresponding Looker user attributes:
+For example, if you have configured SAML to make user-specific connections to your database, you could pair your SAML attributes with Looker user attributes to make your database connections user-specific in Looker.

 - Enter the name of the SAML attribute in the SAML Attribute field and the name of the Looker user attribute you want to pair it with in the Looker User Attributes field.